kzys/blog/en/content/posts/2022/maze.md

 > Part of the future I believe I'm seeing is a change in the software ecosystem which, for the moment, I'm calling situated software.
 This is software designed in and for a particular social situation or context.
 This way of making software is in contrast with what I'll call the Web School (the paradigm I learned to program in), where scalability, generality, and completeness were the key virtues.

 While this future hasn't been there yet, I still like the essay.
-I somewhat believe public clouds and managed compute platforms make that easier.
+I hope public clouds and managed compute platforms[^1] make that slightly easier.
+People who work on situated software may not be software developers in the traditional sense.
+They don't have to worry about Linux kernel versions.

 If you are interested, [Nelson Elhage](https://buttondown.email/nelhage/archive/situated-social-software/) and [Hillel Wayne](https://buttondown.email/hillelwayne/archive/situated-software/) have written about the essay in 2020.

 ### Maze Generation Algorithms

 The page is currently using a randomized depth-first search's iterative version, which is described in [the Wikipedia page](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Iterative_implementation).

-[『C言語による最新アルゴリズム事典』](https://oku.edu.mie-u.ac.jp/~okumura/algo/) also has a maze generation algorithm, but it was too terse for me.
+[C言語による最新アルゴリズム事典](https://oku.edu.mie-u.ac.jp/~okumura/algo/) also has a maze generation algorithm, but it is too terse for me.
 I bought the book long time ago and pretty excited to read about all of algorithms, but they were overall really terse, probably to fit in the print form.

-The Pragramatic Bookshelf has [Mazes for Programmers](https://pragprog.com/titles/jbmaze/mazes-for-programmers/), which is also available in O'Reilly's subscription.
+The Pragramatic Bookshelf has [Mazes for Programmers](https://pragprog.com/titles/jbmaze/mazes-for-programmers/).
+I read a bit through O'Reilly's subscription through my [ACM](https://www.acm.org) membership.

 ### React

-I have used Nuxt (Vue) and Svelte a bit, but this is the first time I use React.
+I have used [Nuxt (Vue)](https://nuxtjs.org) and [Svelte a bit](https://svelte.dev), but this is the first time I use [React](https://reactjs.org).
 It is good!
 The fact that I can make a pure JSX-returning function and call it a "React component" is refreshing.

-That being said, the amount of the indirection I have between the React + TypeScript world and the web's native form is overwhelming.
+That being said, the amount of the indirection between the React + TypeScript world and the web's native form is overwhelming.

+[^1]: In other words, what I make for living.